open-mmlab/mmaction2/README.md

 - **Modular design**: We decompose a video understanding framework into different components.
 One can easily construct a customized video understanding framework by combining different modules.

 - **Support four major video understanding tasks**: MMAction2 implements various algorithms for multiple video understanding tasks, including action recognition, action localization, spatio-temporal action detection, and skeleton-based action detection.
-We support **27** different algorithms and **20** different datasets for the four major tasks.

 - **Well tested and documented**: We provide detailed documentation and API reference, as well as unit tests.